dotnet/performance/docs/benchmarkdotnet.md

 You should select the target benchmark(s).
 Please, print a number of a benchmark (e.g. '0') or a contained benchmark caption (e.g. 'Burgers'):
 ```

-And select one of the benchmarks from the list by either entering it's number or name.
+And select one of the benchmarks from the list by either entering its number or name.

 ### Command Line